Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 It supports smaller portion sizes by lowering appetite, increases energy usage by boosting metabolism, and improves motivation by increasing dopamine concentrations.

 Modafinil is best used as a weight loss supportive by combining it with changes to diet and lifestyle.
 Smaller portion sizes and exercise are an excellent place to start.
-Modafinil is then used to optimise these changes.
+Modafinil is then used to optimize these changes.

 By setting a realistic goal, changing your routines around food and exercise, and a little bit of a modafinil boost, you can push the body towards a healthy weight safely and effectively.